D.C. mansion murders: Trial

 The trial date for Daron Wint was set on February 3, 2017, to begin September 4, 2018.
 The trial began with opening statements on September 11, 2018.

-On October 25, 2018, the defendant was found guilty of 20 counts of kidnapping, extortion, and murder.
+During the trial, Wint admitted that he had been present at the crime scene when the murders occurred but claimed the true perpetrators of the crime were his two brothers, Darrell and Steffon Wint, who he alleged committed the murders without his knowledge or participation.
+Wint claimed he had gone to the mansion with his brothers under the impression he would be assisting them with a drywall and painting job and had left when he realised they intended to rob the Savoupouloses.
+He admitted leaving his DNA on a pizza which he said was offered to him by Darrell.
+In rebuttal to the defense case, the prosecution called a witness who testified that Darrell had been in Gaithersburg, Maryland on May 13, when the victims were taken captive.

-On February 1, 2019, Wint was sentenced to four life terms in prison without the possibility of parole.
+Two witnesses testified to seeing Wint enter the Savopoulos house at around 12:10 pm on May 14, shortly before the fire started, and others recalled seeing him near the woods where the family Porsche was burned shortly before it was recovered.
+Wint's DNA was found on a knife left at the crime scene as well as on the pizza crust which had first led to his identification.
+The prosecution also presented samples of hair found in the bedroom and garage at the Savopoulos home, which forensics matched to Wint's DNA profile; however the prosecution's expert witness admitted that the hair could have belonged to Steffon Wint.

-Wint appealed his conviction in December 2020, seeking a new trial on the grounds that the judge improperly blocked his lawyers from calling an additional witness.
+On October 25, 2018, Wint was found guilty of 20 counts of kidnapping, extortion, and murder.
+He was sentenced to four life terms in prison without the possibility of parole in February 2019.

+Wint appealed his conviction in December 2020, seeking a new trial on the grounds that the judge improperly blocked his lawyers from calling an additional witness whom he claimed would show that Darrell had not been in Gaithersburg on 13 May.
 On December 15, 2022, the D.C.
 Court of Appeals largely affirmed Wint's conviction and denied Wint a new trial.
 The appeals court noted that Wint was improperly denied the opportunity to introduce some exculpatory evidence, but it did not reverse the trial results in light of "the overwhelming weight of other evidence against appellant."